 - 1/4 cup grated Parmesan cheese

-- In a two-four cup bowl, add the anchovy paste and Dijon mustard.
+- Add the anchovy paste and Dijon mustard to a 2-4 cup capacity bowl.
 Mix until smooth with a whisk or a fork.

 - On a cutting board, smash the clove of garlic with a large kitchen knife and peel.
 Chop the garlic a few times, then add the 1/4 teaspoon of salt.
 The salt will help in the process of mincing the garlic and turning it into a paste.
 Now, scrape the garlic together into a pile and turning the knife sideways, scrape the garlic/salt against the cutting board several times making a paste.
 Add the garlic paste to the bowl and blend.